openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 This command is used to sends COMMAND_DATA received from L2 memory to the external device.

-The uDMA QSPI drives ouptut enable pin, spi_oeX_o{X = 0 to 3},  with value 1 during Tx oeration.
+The uDMA QSPI drives output enable pin, spi_oeX_o{X = 0 to 3},  with value 1 during Tx operation.
 In SPI mode spi_oe0_o is used and in case of QPI mode all enabled pins are used.
 The uDMA QSPI can be configured to perform either quad SPI reception(4 bit per cycle) or standard SPI reception(1 bit per cycle) depending on values of QPI field of SPI_CMD_SEND_CMD command.
 The input pins, spi_sdoX_o{X = 0 to 3}, will be updated based on the LSB field value of the SPI_CMD_SEND_CMD command.

-In QPI mode, if LSB is set to 0, then spi_sdo0_o will reflect msb bit else it reflects lsb bit of recived data.
+In QPI mode, if LSB is set to 0, then spi_sdo0_o will reflect msb bit else it reflects lsb bit of received data.
-In SPI mode, spi_sdo0_o reflects the data recived from the external device.
+In SPI mode, spi_sdo0_o reflects the data received from the external device.

 uDMA QSPI after transmitting the COMMAND_DATA, asserts ready signal of Tx DC FIFO.
 Tx DC FIFO when it has data, asserts the valid lines and put the data on the data lines at every clock cycle.
 The Tx DC FIFO shows readiness to receive data by asserting the ready signal.